 Step 5: Apply For A Certification (Optional)

-Though optional, earning certification with a recognized organization such as the Financial Planning Association of Australia makes you more employable for the role and increases your earning potential.
+Though optional, earning certification with a recognised organisation such as the Financial Planning Association of Australia makes you more employable for the role and increases your earning potential.

 Popular certifications to consider are as follows: